psivakrishnareddy/FridayAI/README.md

 ### 📅 Calendar Events

-* Retrieves user calendar information for any requested date
+* Retrieves user calendar information for any requested date with super flexible natural language like "What events do I know for next month or today or this week etc?"
 * Supports flexible natural language date queries (day, week, month, etc.) using logical pattern matching
+* create events for user using natural language on google calendar.

 ### 🌐 Information Gathering